Ver: View Discovery in the Wild: Definitions and Problem Statement

+Joinable datasets can be identified in the presence of key information, which is generally absent in pathless scenarios.
+A PJ-view $V$ is the dataset formed after materializing the path $P$ followed by projection, i.e., choosing the relevant columns.

-\begin{problem}[Project-Join View Discovery over Pathless Table Collections ] Consider a \setting\ $\mathcal{D}$ and a query $q$ that contains a set of examples $\chi$.
+\begin{problem}[Project-Join view discovery over pathless table collections ] Consider a \setting\ $\mathcal{D}$ and a query $q$ with examples $\chi$.
 The goal is to construct a minimal candidate set of PJ-views $\mathcal{D}'$ that satisfy the user requirements. \end{problem}

-The user requirements vary based on the application and we do not make any assumptions.
-For example, a stringent user may demand all examples $\chi$ to appear in the final output while another user may want to identify instead all PJ-views that contain any of the input examples for the data exploration task.
-Formalizing different types of user requirements is outside the scope of this work.